Relations with Faith-based organizations

 Inter-religious platforms have been established in three countries (Senegal, Ethiopia and Chile) to promote the Decent Work Agenda within religious communities.

-In 2011 a small handbook was published: Convergences : Social justice and decent work in religious traditions is the result of interactive seminars organized in Geneva, Santiago, Addis Ababa and Dakar over the course of 2011, with the sponsorship of the World Council of Churches, the Pontifical Council for Justice and Peace, and the Islamic Educational, Scientific and Cultural Organization (ISESCO).
+In 2011, a handbook, Convergences : Social justice and decent work in religious traditions, was published the result of interactive seminars organized in Geneva, Santiago, Addis Ababa and Dakar, with the sponsorship of the World Council of Churches, the Pontifical Council for Justice and Peace, and the Islamic Educational, Scientific and Cultural Organization (ISESCO).

 A global dialogue was organized in Geneva in 2004, resulting in the publication of a book Philosophical and spiritual perspectives on Decent Work.